Québécois people: Etymology

-The name "Quebec" comes from a Mi'kmaq word k'webeq meaning "where the waters get narrow" and originally referred to the area around Quebec City, where the Saint Lawrence River narrows to a cliff-lined gap.
+The name Québec comes from an Algonquin word meaning 'narrow passage' or 'strait'.
+The name originally referred to the area around Quebec City where the Saint Lawrence River narrows to a cliff-lined gap.
 French explorer Samuel de Champlain chose this name in 1608 for the colonial outpost he would use as the administrative seat for the French colony of Canada and New France.
 The Province of Quebec was first founded as a British colony in the Royal Proclamation of 1763 after the Treaty of Paris formally transferred the French colony of New France to Britain after the Seven Years' War.
 Quebec City remained the capital.
 In 1774, Guy Carleton obtained from the British Government the Quebec Act, which gave Canadiens most of the territory they held before 1763; the right of religion; and their right of language and culture.
 The British Government did this to in order to keep their loyalty, in the face of a growing menace of independence from the 13 original British colonies.